monsoonmaelstrom/book2/book2.md

 “What?”

-“*You’re* practically her best friend?” he asks disbelievingly.
+“*You* are practically her best friend?” he asks disbelievingly.

 “I am!
 At least in Branton.
 Ask her.”